 In the chest and head voice lessons, you will learn techniques that teach you how to blend your two voices across your vocal range.

-The comfortable range you can sing, depends not only on your vocal cords but also on how often you use your voice in its extreme ranges when you sing.
+The comfortable range you can sing depends not only on your vocal cords but also on how often you use your voice in its extreme ranges when you sing.

 Without having any previous vocal training or any previous singing experience, you’re likely to have a range of one octave or one octave and a half.
 So trying to jump into and sing a song that’s out of your range is not going to produce a fruitful sound.

 With extended practice, there is no reason why you cannot increase your octave range one range at a time.
-Of course, this will not happen quickly it will take time and continued practice.
+Of course, this will not happen quickly it will take time and practice.
 However, you should see improvement’s over time.
-So long as your vocal cords is healthy, and you never damage them by performing exercises wrongly.
+So long as your vocal cords are healthy, and you never damage them by performing exercises wrongly.
 Progress should be pleasing to your ears.

-Singorama provides you with substantial exercises in audio format so you can download and then transfer to any other portable device such as your iphone if you wish.
+Singorama provides you with substantial exercises in audio format so you can download and then transfer to any other portable device such as your iPhone if you wish.

-You will learn how to extend your higher and lower range, and once you master these vocal exercises you can practice them any time you want, remember practice makes perfect.
+You will learn how to extend your higher and lower range, and once you master these vocal exercises you can practice them anytime you want, remember practice makes perfect.

-These lessons deal with the technical side of music, believe it or not there are a lot of singers who do not understand the different elements that go into a piece of music.
+These lessons deal with the technical side of music, believe it or not, there are a lot of singers who do not understand the different elements that go into a piece of music.